Ever wondered what gaming mouse do the pros use for high-intensity top-level gaming? They certainly cannot rely on simple mice with basic functions.

 A normal mouse does not cost you much money, especially when buying a wired one.
 It has limited features and thus comes at a lower price.

-Gaming mice are durable, have extra functions, and have beautiful designs, features that cost you extra bucks but are worth the investment.
+Gaming mice are durable, have extra functions, and have beautiful designs, and features that cost you extra bucks but are worth the investment.

 How to Select a Gaming Mouse?